$(A_\infty,2)$-categories and relative 2-operads: Categories over relative 2-operads

 \begin{definition} An $(A_\infty,2)$-category is a category over the topological relative 2-operad $\bigl((\ol\cM_r),(\ol{2\cM}_\bn)\bigr)$. $\triangle$ \end{definition}

-We would like to adapt this definition to the case where the 1-morphisms are discrete and the 2-morphisms are chain complexes over a ring, since this is the situation in the hypothetical $(A_\infty,2)$-category $\Symp$.
-In this case, the data $(\Ob,\Mor)$ form a classical 1-category, and we can rephrase the definition using only the $Q_\bm$'s. $(Q_\bm)$ is a collection of spaces, and we can form the singular chain complex $C_*(Q_\bm,R)$ for any ring $R$.
-The collection $C_*(Q_\bm,R)$ is not a relative 2-operad in chain complexes, as the functor $C_*(-,R)$ is not limit preserving.
-However, we can still define \emph{categories over it}, as demonstrated in the following definition.
+We would like to adapt Def.~\ref{def:2cat} to the case where the objects and 1-morphisms form an ordinary 1-category and the 2-morphisms are chain complexes over a ring, since this is the situation in the hypothetical $(A_\infty,2)$-category $\Symp$.
+In this situation, composition of 1-morphisms is independent of $P_r$, while composition of 2-morphisms is parametrized by the chain complex of $Q_\bm$.
+We must be careful, because the collection $C_*(Q_\bm;R)$ is not a relative 2-operad in chain complexes, as the functor $C_*(-;R)$ is not limit preserving, and in particular does not behave well with respect to fibered products.
+However, it is still possible to formulate a satisfactory definition, as we demonstrate below.
 We will use suggestive notation for the 1-morphisms, which recalls the symplectic $(A_\infty,2)$-category.

 \begin{definition} Let $R$ be a ring.
 An \emph{$R$-linear category over a relative 2-operad $\bigl((P_r),(Q_\bn)\bigr)$ in \textsf{Top}} consists of: \begin{itemize} \item A category $(\Ob,\Mor,s,t)$.